visgl/luma.gl/docs/upgrade-guide.md

 - `BaseModel` and `Model` have been consolidated in `Model`. `Model` be used as a substitute for `BaseModel` where necessary.
 - `AmbientLight`, `DirectionalLight`, `PointLight`, `PhongMaterial`, `PBRMaterial`, `CameraNode` have been removed from @luma.gl/core.
 These were either empty classes or simple data objects and so can be replaced by plain JavaScript objects in most cases.
 - `ShaderCache` has been removed and superseded by `ProgramManager`.
+- `registerShaderModules` has been removed.
+Modules can be imported and used directly where necessary.
+- `createShaderHook` and `createModuleInjection` have been removed.
+Used `ProgramManager.getDefaultProgramManger().addShaderHook` && `ProgramManager.getDefaultProgramManger().addModuleInjection` instead.
 - `VertexArray.getDrawParams` no longer takes overrides as an argument.
 The calling function can manually override values as needed.
 - @luma.gl/glfx has been renamed to @luma.gl/effects.
 - @luma.gl/main has been removed.
 Use individual modules instead.